Labs64/DigiPass/readme.txt

 === Plugin Name ===
-Contributors: labs64, shafranov, Rudkovskiy
+Contributors: labs64, Rudkovskiy
-Tags: paywall, digital, pass, access-control, content, micropayment, monetize, pay-per-view, payment, PayPal, paywall, premium, content, digital goods, social, subscribe, subscription, license, subscription, ABO, NetLicensing
+Tags: paywall, digital, pass, access-control, content, micropayment, monetize, pay-per-view, payment, PayPal, premium, content, digital goods, social, subscribe, subscription, license, subscription, ABO, NetLicensing
 Requires at least: 3.5.1
-Tested up to: 4.0
+Tested up to: 4.3.1
 Stable tag: 0.1.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-DigiPass is the best way for publishers and bloggers to monetize their content.
+DigiPass is the best way for publishers and bloggers to monetize their digital content.

 == Description ==

-*TODO* ...
+DigiPass makes it easy to sell your digital content (articles or posts) through subscriptions or micropayments.

 = Features =

-* *TODO* ...
+* Integration based on a simple shortcode <!-- digipass -->.
+* Real-time sales statistics: no cronjob or batch needed.
+* Paid articles: set a price on articles of your choosing.
+Users will only see an excerpt and have the option to purchase the full article.
+* No programming/scripting experience needed.
+* BitMonet takes less than 10 minutes to set up.

+= Pricing (It's FREE - forever FREE) =

+Using NetLicensing **"FREE Forever Plan"** you can monetize your digital content with no cost.

 = Showcase =

-*TODO* ...
+Coming soon...

 = Get Involved =